Advisors — PRICE-SMITH, ROBERTS

 THE INTEGRATIVE EXPERIENCE:

-Students must have completed at least 4 credits in the minor to undertake the integrative experience.
+Students must have completed at least four credits in the minor to undertake the integrative experience.
 The integrative experience may take several forms, delineated below:

 - It may be an approved thesis or tutorial paper within their major.
 Counts as 1 of the 6 credits.